 Rees-Dart Track Info & Bus Transport

-Info & Track operate daily track transport between Queenstown and Muddy Creek (Rees) or Chinaman’s Bluff (Dart).
+Info & Track operates daily track transport between Queenstown and Muddy Creek (Rees) or Chinaman’s Bluff (Dart).
 All services stop in the township of Glenorchy en route.

 Either track can be walked separately via the Cascade Saddle, an alpine pass suitable for experienced trampers only.
 The Saddle is located 54kms from Wanaka in the West Matukituki Valley.

 If you are walking the Cascade Saddle from either end, contact us for information on transport to and from Raspberry Creek on the Wanaka side.
-Please note The Saddle is easiest when walked from the Wanaka side.
+Please note The Saddle is easiest when walked from the Wanaka side (North to South).

 Don’t have the right gear?
 Don’t worry; Info & Track have a range of hiking and tramping essentials available to hire.